Javatpoint Logo

 Tree Essay

 A tree's roots, trunks, branches, twigs, and leaves are components.
 Tree stems are composed mostly of support and transport tissues.
-Wood comprises xylem cells, while the bark consists of phloem and other tissues that are not part of the vascular cambium.
+Wood comprises xylem cells, while the bark consists of phloem and other tissues not part of the vascular cambium.

-Growth of the Trunk
+1) Growth of the Trunk

 Tropical rainforest zones with a steady year-round climate see ongoing growth.
 There are no noticeable growth rings, and the wood grain has not changed.
 These rings may be counted in species with yearly rings to determine the tree's age.
 Because the patterns of ring thickness are so different, wood collected from trees in the past may be dated in this manner.
 This is called dendrochronology.
 Only a few tropical plants can be precisely dated in this way.

-Roots
+2) Roots

-Branches
+3) Branches

 Above the earth, the stem raises the leaf-bearing branches, vying for sunlight with other plant species.
 The branches' form promotes the leaves' exposure to sunlight in all trees.
 Branches begin large and dense near the trunk and become increasingly smaller near the stem as they grow from the stem.
 Branches split into smaller branches, sometimes repeatedly, until they are pretty little at the end.
 Twigs are the short ends of the branches.

-Leaves
+4) Leaves

-A tree's leaves are held in place by its branches, and leaves are often retained at the extremities of branches, while some have the leaves along the branches.
+A tree's leaves are held in place by its branches, which are often retained at the extremities of branches, while some have leaves along the branches.
 Photosynthesis and gas exchange are the primary activities of leaves.
 A leaf usually is flat and thin to enable as much light as possible to reach the green sections of the cells, which convert sunlight, atmospheric carbon dioxide, and water from the roots into glucose and oxygen.
 This mechanism accounts for the bulk of a tree's biomass.

 Evergreen trees have leaves all year, whereas deciduous trees shed their leaves.
 As the weather cools, deciduous trees and shrubs shed their leaves.
-The leaves will change colour before this happens and grow back in the spring.
+The leaves will change color before this happens and grow back in the spring.

 Classification